List of Captain Tsubasa characters: Characters

-Tsubasa Oozora
+Tsubasa Ozora

 Tsubasa Oozora, aka Oliver Atom, is one of the series' main protagonists.
 The character is known to inspired real life professional players such as Lionel Messi, Zinedine Zidane and Fernando Torres.

 Genzo Wakabayashi

 Genzo Wakabayashi (若林 源三, Wakabayashi Genzō) is the secondary protagonist, and the first rival to Tsubasa in the series and considered Japan's greatest goalkeeper.
 He first played as Shutetsu's goalkeeper and became a rival to Tsubasa, but after a match between Nankatsu and Shutetsu, they became good friends.
-An injury forbids him from playing most of the national championships along with his teammates at Nankatsu, but he returns, helping the team in defeating Meiwa.
+An injury[knee injury]forbids him from playing most of the national championships along with his teammates at Nankatsu, but he returns, helping the team in defeating Meiwa.
 Wakabayashi later leaves for Germany to play for Hamburger SV where he meets Karl-Heinz Schneider and Hermann Kaltz, the former whom becomes a rival to him.
 He's later recruited by Mikami to play for the U-16 World Cup in France, but only plays in the finals against West Germany since Ken Wakashimazu was injured.
 He also joins the U-20 Japanese team in the World Youth arc, but injuries on both hands caused by Stefan Levin and Bryan Cruyfford prevent him from playing any matches.
 Fully recovered after the match with Italy, he gets his revenge on Levin and Cruyfford in the matches against Sweden and Holland and also plays in the finals against Brazil, only to get injured in the second half and to be replaced by Wakashimazu.
 After a Bundesliga match between Hamburger SV and Schneider's Bayern Munich, he's suspended from playing any further matches.
 He joins the U-22 and Olympic Japanese teams in the Golden-23 and Rising Sun arcs after recovering from an injury in his eye.
 After Japan beats Germany in the Olympic Games, Wakabayashi decides to join Schneider at Bayern Munich so that they can win the UEFA Champions League.